A guide to Dutch winter events

 Christmas concerts in the Netherlands are performed in many churches while other special concerts take place in many cities.
 Check with the local VVV's for listings.

-Click here to go to the beginning of our guide to the top winter events in Netherlands.
+Click to the top of our guide to winter events in Netherlands.

 Expatica / Here's Holland

-Part of this article is excerpted in part from Here's Holland – "Simply the best all-in-one guide to travel and life in Holland."
-By Sheila Gazaleh-Weevers, Shirley Agudo and Connie Moser.
+Part of this article includes excerpts from Here's Holland by Sheila Gazaleh-Weevers, Shirley Agudo and Connie Moser – "Simply the best all-in-one guide to travel and life in Holland."
 Available in bookshops and via www.heresholland.com.
 Photo Credits: Tsnoei (Gouda by Candlelight), CMFRIESE (Christmas market), Steven Lek(Ice sculpture festival), Alexader Fritze (Scheveningen New Year's Dive). / Updated 2016.

 Comment here on the article, or if you have a suggestion to improve this article, please click here.